-Datalogics is very proud to announce PDF Forms Flattener, a scriptable server tool available now on Windows 64-bit platforms.
-Powered by our recently released Forms Extension for the Adobe PDF Library, this is a simple-to-use command line program for “flattening” PDFs containing interactive forms, including both XFA and AcroForm documents.
+Datalogics is very proud to announce PDF Forms Flattener, a command line application available now on Windows 64-bit platforms.
+This is a simple-to-use command line program for “flattening” PDFs containing interactive forms, including both XFA and AcroForm documents.
 It also supports importing data to the form before flattening and generating missing appearances for annotations.

 You may be curious why it’s called “Flattener.”
 Think of PDF forms as three-dimensional objects, possessing width, height, and also a ‘depth of interactivity’ dimension.
 You see the button on the screen, but you can also ‘press it down’ from being raised ‘up.’
 We’re going to take that three-dimensional object and flatten it to become two-dimensional.
 So now, the form only possesses width and height – all objects on the page are flat and cannot be pressed down or interacted with.
 Text Boxes become regular Text.
 Buttons, Check Boxes, Radio Buttons, and editable Barcodes become drawings or images of Buttons, Check Boxes, Radio Buttons, and Barcodes, respectively.